AbhiramKrishnaM/CLI-Assistant/docs/development.md

 # Development Guide

-This guide provides information for developers who want to contribute to the aidev project.
+This guide provides information for developers who want to contribute to the AIDEV project.

 ## Setting Up the Development Environment